-It is not the fault of the dogs, but rather the owners who have no knowledge of the pack culture of dogs.
+It is not the fault of the dogs, but rather the owners who do not know the pack culture of dogs.
 That essentially boils down to well-behaved dogs being allowed to get out of control.

-Pack instinct is something that is totally foreign to the average owner, but it is something that is built into the DNA of every dog.
+Pack instinct is foreign to the average owner, but it is something that is built into the DNA of every dog.
 That instinct goes to the next level at the dog park.

-There will be dogs that go to the park every day, and it is those animals that are likely to look at a new dog as being one that is essentially invading their territory.
+There will be dogs that go to the park every day, and it is those dogs that are likely to look at a new dog as being one that is essentially invading their territory.

 The Formation of Packs in the Park

 They will essentially become a pack without a leader, which is what the human role should be.
 That leads them to build a pecking order within the group, which is where many of the problems start to take shape.

-When a dog feels threatened, there is a reason that he runs back to you, and that is because he views you as the pack leader.
-He will quickly lose confidence in you if you do not deliver that protection.
+When a dog feels threatened, there is a reason they run back to you, and that is because they view you as the pack leader.
+They will quickly lose confidence in you if you do not deliver that protection.

 Proper Handling Skills in the Dog Park

 Watch out for dogs that TEE OFF on yours.
 They do this by placing their muzzle across the shoulders of your dog in a display of dominance.
-You need to:

 - Let the owner of the other dog know that they need to get control of their animal.

 - Do not resort to taking weapons like sticks and pepper spray to the dog park.
-If you don’t know how to break up a dog fight in the proper manner, it is best to avoid the park until it’s a skill you do learn.
+If you don’t know how to break up a dogfight in the proper manner, it is best to avoid the park until it’s a skill you do learn.

 Too many irresponsible owners are looking at these fighting breeds as being the ideal pet.
 When they then fail to train them properly but still insist on taking them to the dog park, you end up with a recipe for disaster.

-A single, solitary attack is sometimes enough to permanently change the temperament of a once demure dog.
+A single, solitary attack is sometimes enough to change the temperament of a once demure dog permanently.
 Owners quickly discover that looking after an aggressive dog is a real challenge.

 If you notice that your dog is one of the aggressive bullies, it is up to you, the pack leader, to let him know the behavior is unacceptable.

-If you cannot adequately control your dog at home, how can you expect to do it at a park where a bunch of others dogs with similar problems may be hanging out?
+If you cannot adequately control your dog at home, how can you expect to do it at a park where a bunch of other dogs with similar problems are hanging out?